OthersideAI/self-operating-computer/CONTRIBUTING.md

 - **Framework Architecture Improvements**: Think you can enhance the framework architecture described in the intro?
 We welcome suggestions and PRs.

 ## Guidelines
 This will primarily be a [Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) project.

-For this reason:
-1. Let's try to avoid refactors into separate files until `main.py` is more than 1000 lines
+- Let's try to hold off refactors into separate files until `main.py` is more than 1000 lines
-2. Let's try to keep `main.py` under 1000 lines